mashehu/nf-co.re/markdown/usage/installation.md

 sudo mv nextflow /usr/local/bin/ nextflow run nf-core/rnaseq -profile test,docker -r 3.0 --outdir <OUTDIR>
 ```
+> **Note**

-> Note: if you don't have the `sudo` privileges required for the command above, you can move the `nextflow` binary to another directory and export that directory to `$PATH` instead.
+> If you don't have the `sudo` privileges required for the command above, you can move the `nextflow` binary to another directory and export that directory to `$PATH` instead.
 One way of doing that on Linux would be to add `export PATH=$PATH:/path/to/nextflow/binary/` to your `~/.bashrc` file so that it is available every time you log into your system.

 - Manually download and install Nextflow from the available [assets](https://github.com/nextflow-io/nextflow/releases) on Github.
 See the [Nextflow installation docs](https://www.nextflow.io/docs/latest/getstarted.html#installation).